 and Air & Space Smithsonian magazines and publish this

 web site -- a unique collection of news, historical information,

 photography and interactive graphics on space exploration.
 In 2013, I completed writing and illustrating a large-format book on the history of Russian plans for space exploration published by Apogee Prime.

 Back in Moscow,

-I worked as a contributing editor for Astronomy and Cosmonautics series
+I worked as a contributing editor for the Astronomy and Cosmonautics series

 of Moscow Polytech Society and later as an aviation and space reporter